Best Outdoor String Lights of 2021

 Overall, the Lemontec was extremely similar to our best choice, but in an incandescent offering.
 Generally, this means a warmer, softer light, with a little less durability and higher energy use.
 The second effect of the higher energy use per bulb is that the overall number of cords that can be strung together is reduced.
 The Lemontec recommends connecting no more than three strings simultaneously.
 Some glass bulbs we tested felt extremely fragile.
 These bulbs, although glass, were much more confidence-inspiring and never broke in our testing process.
 If the wide spacing seems beneficial for your installation needs, we think these are a nice upgrade over your everyday incandescent model.

 The GIMGOM 27-Foot G40 modifies the classic globe style patio light by using an LED in place of an incandescent filament.
 Rather than sub in a plastic globe, though, the GIMGOM uses a glass bulb.
-The glass bulb is fragile, but once installed won't fog with time and has a subtly different light quality than plastic.
-In case you do break a bulb, four replacement bulbs were supplied (only two are advertised as being included).
+The glass bulb is fragile, but once installed, won't fog with time and has a subtly different light quality than plastic.
+Though only advertised as coming with two replacement bulbs, our set came with four extras, giving us plenty to spare in case of an accident.
 The LED is a little whiter than the incandescent alternate.
 On each bulb's side is an s-hook that can attach to a skinny eye bolt or hang over a gutter edge.

 Although the glass bulb is a nice touch for its resultant light quality, it is undeniably less durable than plastic bulbs.
 We recommend using the plastic bulbs in locations that will see repeated handling or installation and removal, as this is typically when the bulbs can break.
-In our testing, we were sloppy at one moment, picked up the pile of lights, and in their clanking together, one bulb shattered.
-The LED continued to work, but luckily, we had plenty of replacements to swap it out.
+During once instance in our testing, we somewhat carelessly lifted the pile of lights, and one bulb shattered when they clanked together.
+The LED continued to work, but thankfully, we had plenty of replacements to swap out the broken light.

-The XMCOSY+ Patio Lights are a unique model with an integrated Wi-Fi interface that allowed us to dim and control the lights from our phone.
+The XMCOSY+ Patio Lights are a unique model with an integrated Wi-Fi interface that allowed us to dim and control the lights from our phones.
 The lights were quality LED bulbs on a thinner single-strand cord.
 We liked the "T" hanging style for each light and that the thinner cord made the whole assembly less bulky overall.
 To use the Wi-Fi functionality, we downloaded the XMCOSY app on our phone.
-Once downloaded, we entered our Wi-Fi network and password to connect the lights to the same Wi-Fi as our phone.
-We then paired the lights to our phone.
+Once downloaded, we entered our Wi-Fi network and password to connect the lights to the same Wi-Fi as our phone, and then paired the lights to our phone.
 It took about 15 minutes to complete the whole process and worked satisfactorily from then on.
 The app promises different "scenes", but ultimately, we used it for the dimmer and remote on/off function.
-One piece that could be nice is the "timer" function that could be used to turn the lights on/off according to the time of day.
+There is also a "timer" function that could be used to turn the lights on/off according to the time of day.

 XMCOSY provides a substantial length of lights in this package, and the built-in remote dimmer is a nice addition.
 We could see the lights working even better in a setting where voice activation is used broadly, such as Amazon's Alexa.
 Some folks will appreciate the thinner cordage, as it makes installation a little easier than the thick commercial cord of the Solatec or Lemontec, but it also makes us wonder if the XMCOSY will be as durable.
 One big concern is that individual bulbs are not replaceable — the LED is built into the socket, and only its plastic surrounding bulb is removable.
 For the tech-savvy, the XMCOSY will be a cool and clean addition to a variable lighting system and smart home living.

 The Brightech Ambience Pro is a solar-powered alternative to the other plug-in lights we tested.
 The lights come with a compact solar panel with various mounting options — stake it in the ground, screw it to a wall, or clip it to an existing structure.
 The panel charges an internal battery that will power the lights for about five hours.
 A light detecting feature built into the panel senses darkness and turns the lights on automatically at sunset.
-There is a built-in "off" switch on the back of the panel that can override the lights being on.
-There is no way to force the lights on beyond covering the panel to block ambient light.
-The solar setup allows these lights to be used in locations without existing power.
+There is also a built-in "off" switch on the back of the panel that can override this if you would prefer your lights didn't come on each evening.
+However, the only way to force the lights on is to cover the panel, blocking ambient light so the lights think it's time to power on.
+We like that the solar setup allows these lights to be used in locations without existing power, so there's no need to drag out an extension cord.
 For far corners of yards, camping trips, or rustic cabins, the Brightech adds a tasteful accent in a self-sufficient package.

 We tested multiple lights in the LED Edison style, and the SUNTHIN Outdoor LED was a great alternative to the bulkier competition.
 For less harsh conditions, the SUNTHIN could be a better option.
 The double-stranded cord is easier to handle and will hang more naturally right out of the box.
 The LED bulb is a different design than many of the others.
 A single LED "filament" is encased in a plastic tube, which is then surrounded by a plastic bulb.
 Overall, it was a softer light than many similar LED bulbs, which may be appreciated by those looking for lower lighting without having to employ a dimmer.